-"(b) Freedom of Information Act.-Nothing in this Act shall be construed to eliminate or limit any right to file requests with any executive agency or seek judicial review of the decisions pursuant to section 552 of title 5, United States Code.
+"(b) FREEDOM OF INFORMATION ACT.-Nothing in this Act shall be construed to eliminate or limit any right to file requests with any executive agency or seek judicial review of the decisions pursuant to section 552 of title 5, United States Code. "(c) JUDICIAL REVIEW.-Nothing in this Act shall be required to be taken under this Act.

-"(c) JUDICIAL REVIEW .- Nothing in this Act shall be construed to preclude judicial review, under chapter 7 of title 5, United States Code, of final actions taken or required to be taken under this Act.
+"(c) JUDICIAL REVIEW.-Nothing in this Act shall be construed to preclude judicial review, under chapter 7 of title 5, United States Code, of final actions taken or required to be taken under this Act.